 speaker

 Anthony Pelloni

-Great, thank you.
-My first question is I'd like to go back to the margin discussion.
-Can you give us a sense as to at the midpoint perhaps of your EBITDA guidance, whether you see margin expansion versus 2024 or not and also maybe how that fits into some of the brackets you had put forth in previous calls around where you see margins for the company longer term?
+Great.
+Thank you.
+My first question is, I'd like to go back to the margin discussion.
+And can you give us a sense as to, at the midpoint perhaps of your EBITDA guidance, whether you see margin expansion versus 2024 or not, and also maybe how that fits into some of the brackets you would put forth in previous calls around where you see margins for the company longer term.

+speaker